 Digital Identification and Finance Initiative in Africa (DigiFI Africa)

-[NEW] General DigiFI Off-cycle Funding for Fall 2020
+General DigiFI Rolling Funding

 A growing number of African governments have begun pursuing the digitization of payment systems, while others are switching to biometrically-authenticated national IDs which integrate access and delivery of key public services.
 Early research suggests there is opportunity across Africa for digital technologies to help reduce leakage in the delivery of public goods and services, to increase fiscal capacity, to reduce corruption, and, to boost the welfare of citizens, particularly marginalized groups.
 Yet, there remains a glaring lack of rigorous, peer-reviewed evidence on the overall impacts of these digital payments and ID systems.